clarkevansteenderen/RADseq_pipeline/README.md

 denovo_map.pl -m 3 -n 4 -M 3 -T 8 -o ./stacksoutput_denovo --popmap ./barcodes/bothplates_pops.txt --samples ./stacksoutput/combined_plates/ready --rm-pcr-duplicates --paired --min-samples-per-pop 0.75 --min-populations 2 -X "populations:--fstats"

 ```

-The script allows for you to specify a text file containing sample names that you wish to exclude from the analysis, if you want to.
-Put this file intot the **stacksoutput/combined_plates/ready** folder, and edit the name of the file in the job script (default is **file_list=samples_to_exclude.txt**).

 ### 🔵 Additional population assignment/s